The Big Circus: Plot

 When the first section of the circus train derails, Maria Colino is killed, leaving her husband heartbroken and unable to perform.
-Attendance suffers because of recent foul weather, and the books are looking grim with the headline act unavailable.
+Attendance suffers because of a long stretch of foul weather, and the books are looking grim with the show's headlining act unavailable.

 Hank conceives a bold scheme.
-He will scrap the existing route, perform one show in Buffalo, and then slip into New York City three weeks before the Bormans' circus, stealing the audience from his rival.
-But he must create a major publicity splash.
-Helen proposes a stunt last performed in the 19th century: a walk across the gorge at Niagara Falls on a tightrope.
-As Zach has lost his confidence after his wife's death, Hank goads him into performing the stunt by calling him a coward.
-Zach plans to kill Hank after walking the tightrope, but after completing the walk, Zach realizes that Hank had been trying to help him and they reconcile.
+He will scrap the existing route, perform one show in Buffalo, and then slip into New York City three weeks before the Bormans' circus, stealing the audience from his rivals.
+But first, he must create a major publicity splash.
+Helen proposes a stunt last performed in the 19th Century: a walk across the gorge at Niagara Falls on a tightrope.
+As Zach has lost his confidence following his wife's death, Hank goads him into performing the stunt by calling him a coward.
+Zach swears he will kill Hank after walking the Falls, but after completing the walk, Zach realizes that Hank had been trying to help him and the friends reconcile.

 With the bank about to foreclose on his circus, Hank approaches television star Steve Allen to seek publicity.
 Allen purchases the rights to broadcast the opening-night performance in New York for enough money to pay the show's line of credit and enable it to survive.
 Detectives come looking for Tommy and inform the show's management that he is an escaped lunatic.
 Hank realizes that Tommy is the saboteur.

-Jeannie's debut with the Colino act nearly ends in disaster when Tommy deliberately misses catching her, but she manages to grasp a rope.
+Jeannie's debut with the Flying Colinos nearly ends in disaster when Tommy deliberately misses catching her, but she manages to grasp a climbing rope and save herself.
 While fleeing from Zach, Tommy falls to his death.

 With the circus now profitable and the saboteur dead, Hank and Helen realize that they are in love.
-They kiss passionately.
+They kiss passionately aboard a spec float as the movie closes.